LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

-These are instructions for two web tools, to aid in visualising membership data.
+These are instructions for two prototype web tools, to aid in visualising membership data.
 The prerequisite is for library services to extract postcodes of library members.
 In this case it's down to the service which postcodes to include: it could be all members, those who are borrowers, PC users, etc.

 1. Convert postcodes to a standard format with anonymised, census-based areas
 2. Visualise the data on a map and provide additional context on population and deprivation